NicolasKuske/GenesisRobustRobotics/README.md

 This repository contains RL environments using the Genesis general-purpose physics platform to test multimodal continual learning.

-You can choose between xyz-position based RL and vision-based RL. --- currently multimodality is not implemented
+You can choose between xyz-position based, vision-based and audio-based RL. --- currently multimodality is not implemented

 ## 🔥 News